 To the assault on nature!

 Climbing.
-The island of Elba is a real paradise for climbers who love free climbing, the pleasure of a challenge, the confrontation with nature and with themselves.
-Among the most interesting sites are the granite rocky routes on the western slope, around Chiessi, Pomonte and Marciana; in particular the via ferrata that leads to the top of the San Bartolomeo massif.
-A level 5c and a high degree of autonomy are required as there are no professional agencies on the island.
+The island of Elba is a paradise for climbers who love free climbing, the thrill of the challenge, the confrontation with nature and with themselves.
+Among the most interesting sites are the granitic rock routes on the western slopes around Chiessi, Pomonte and Marciana, and in particular the via ferrata leading to the summit of the San Bartolomeo massif.
+Level 5c and a high degree of autonomy are required, as there are no professional agencies on the island.

 Farniente and water sports